m50d/paperdoll/README.md

  * Consider moving NDet (and potentially other cases) into -core for pragmatism regarding implicit resolution
  * Implement remaining things from the paper
   * Might be worth splitting out -examples projects
+ * Implement cats adapters
  * Finish TODOs in this document
  * Submit a release to Maven Central

 ## Conduct